Sugarloaf Mountain Marquette Michigan

 The drive is an extremely short drive from downtown Marquette, Michigan on county road 550.

 The trailhead has a parking lot that is well marked off of County Road 550.
 We had no issues finding a parking spot in the early morning hours of our hike.
-Although, mid-afternoon when we returned, the lot was full.
+Although, mid-morning when we returned, the lot was full.

 Hiking the Trail

-Much of the inner trail is cover by exposed rock outcrops that have plant and moss covering them and growing in and around the fragments of rock that have broken off from the main outcrops.
+Much of the inner trail is cover by exposed rock outcrops that have plants and moss covering them and growing in and around the fragments of rock that have broken off from the main outcrops.

 There are well carved out dirt paths through a canopy of trees that wind through rocky and root covered pathways.